Canonicity of Proofs in Constructive Modal Logic: Introduction

-In \Cref{sec:intro} we recall the definition of the fragment of the logic $\CK$ we consider in this paper, as well as the main results on the proof theory for logic, its natural deduction, lambda calculus and denotational models.
+\textbf{Outline of the paper.} In \Cref{sec:intro} we recall the definition of the fragment of the logic $\CK$ we consider in this paper, as well as the main results on the proof theory for this logic, its natural deduction and lambda calculus.
 In \Cref{sec:new} we define the \mlcalc we consider in this paper, proving its strong normalization and confluence properties.
 In \Cref{sec:foc} we provide a typing system in the style of focused sequent calculi, where we are able to narrow the proof search of the type assignment of our normal terms to a single derivation.
 In \Cref{sec:games} we recall the definition of the game semantics for the logic we consider and we prove the one-to-one correspondence between terms in normal form and winning strategies.